MirjamJenny/smartphones/README.md

 Course project for Getting and Cleaning Data

-This repository includes the files: run_analysis.R that runs the required analysis and produces the two new data sets, CodeBook.Rmd that describes the resulting data, means_SDs.Rdata (the first required data set), smartphonesFinal.Rdata (the resulting final dataset).
+This repository includes the files: run_analysis.R that runs the required analysis and produces the two data set, CodeBook.Rmd that describes the resulting data, and smartphonesFinal.Rdata (the resulting final dataset).